 During tryouts, candidates will be identified by number only.
 Clinic and tryouts are closed to the public.
 The cheer coach and faculty sponsor will not be on the judging panel.
-The cheer sponsor will tally all candidate scores.
+The director, who will also attend tryouts, will tally all candidate scores.
 The results of the judges' decisions will be final due to the objectivity of the selection process.
-The results will be shared the day of tryouts.
+The results will be posted on the school website the day of tryouts.